pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

-Which namedtuple you choose for your project depends on your preferences for the names in the database schema: if you want the names to resemble the attributes of domain event classes in the library, then use the ``StoredEvent`` namedtuple.
+Which namedtuple you choose for your project depends on your preferences for the names in the your persistence model: if you want the names to resemble the attributes of domain event classes in the library, then use the ``StoredEvent`` namedtuple.
 Otherwise use the default ``SequencedItem`` namedtuple or, even better, define a namedtuple that more closely suits your purpose.